What are Trapped Nerves?

 Spinal injections of corticosteroid, antidepressants, muscle relaxants, anticonvulsants, anaesthetic, and other forms of stronger prescription painkillers (opiods) may be used to manage the condition.

-Enrolling for a reliable physiotherapy can be helpful in treating conditions related to trapped nerves.
+Manual therapy such as osteopathy or physiotherapy can be helpful in treating conditions related to trapped nerves.
+Your therapist will use techiques to make space between the vetrabrae to relieve the pressure on the nerves and ensure that the rest of you spine is moving efficiently.
 Exercising on a regular basis may also help to stretch the muscles and improve mobility, posture, and overall strength.

 Pain Management Programmes

 These refer to use of various treatments for pain relief and improvement of conditions related to trapped nerve.
 Patients may experience overall improvement in quality of life.

 To administer a pain management program, psychologists, physiotherapists, surgeons, pain management consultants and various health professionals must form a multi-disciplinary team and work together.
 Chronic pain could negatively impact patient’s quality of life.